Sonali Paper’s profit falls 20%

 The company attributed the profit decline to a reduction in other income, which affected the company's net profit and earnings per share (EPS).

-It reported an EPS of Tk 3.79, a net asset value (NAV) per share of Tk 164.73, and a net operating cash flow per share (NOCFPS) of Tk 10.39 for the year ended on June 30, 2024, according to a disclosure on the Dhaka Stock Exchange (DSE) website.
+It reported an EPS of Tk 3.79, and a net operating cash flow per share of Tk 10.39 for the year that ended on June 30, 2024, according to a disclosure on the Dhaka Stock Exchange (DSE) website.

 Despite the drop in earnings, the company said its cash flow improved thanks to higher sales and collections.